Skip to main content

 While MFA is one of the most popular IAM practices, there is still plenty of scope for its improvement as data breaches still occur and cause substantial revenue losses.
 Adaptive Authentication is the advanced version of MFA, which relies on machine learning capabilities to detect malicious user behavior or illegal entry.

-Adaptive Authentication pulls in all the details of user login in terms of login time, device, location, browser, and other data, which helps analyze a login attempt’s authenticity.
+Adaptive Authentication pulls in all user login details in terms of login time, device, location, browser, and other data, which helps analyze a login attempt’s authenticity.
 Based on the analysis, if a login attempt turns out to be fishy, the system will ask the user to fill in an MFA to be authenticated.

-Another popular IAM industry trend is Single Sign-on (SSO System) usage with MFA that helps users leverage a unified, singular set of credentials to gain access to networks, data, applications, web, and the cloud.
+Another popular IAM industry trend is using a Single Sign-on (SSO System) with MFA, which helps users leverage a unified, singular set of credentials to gain access to networks, data, applications, the web, and the cloud.

 4) IAM and the Internet of Things (IoT)

-With the arrival of the Internet of Things (IoT), there is a massive requirement for Identity Access Management service.
-Whenever an IoT based device is added to a network, there increases the need to mitigate security risk.
-Based on a report developed by Microsoft, IoT is increasingly being used across all major sectors, and by 20201, 94% of businesses will use IoT.
+With the arrival of the Internet of Things (IoT), there is a massive requirement for Identity Access Management services.
+Whenever an IoT-based device is added to a network, the need to mitigate security risk increases.
+According to a report developed by Microsoft, IoT is increasingly being used across all major sectors, and by 20201, 94% of businesses will use IoT.

-Hence, the current priority is to ensure secure identity access management on these IoT devices for restricting the entry of hackers into the network.
-Devices that can pose a threat could feature smart TVs, security cameras, and smart bulbs.
+Hence, the current priority is to ensure secure identity access management on these IoT devices to restrict hackers’ entry into the network.
+Devices that pose a threat could include smart TVs, security cameras, and smart bulbs.

-Another technology that could prove to be a breakthrough is working on IAM systems, which require the system to authenticate a user’s access through numerous devices.
+Another technology that could be a breakthrough is working on IAM systems, which require the system to authenticate a user’s access through numerous devices.

 Also, in numerous cases, securing IoT devices would be achieved by embedding the device identities in the processing chip and being an integral part of the hardware.